JNRowe/vim-configs/dein.rst

 .. rubric:: Footnotes

-.. [#] I tend to ignore plugins that aren't available in this manner, because
-       the effort required to manage them normally exceeds their usefulness
 .. [#] ``:Exconfig`` is a mapping defined in :file:`.projections.json` and
        supported via vim-projectionist_.
+.. [#] I tend to ignore plugins that aren’t available in this manner, because
+       the effort required to manage them normally exceeds their usefulness.

 .. _github: https://github.com/
 .. _dein: https://github.com/Shougo/dein.vim